MkDay/Post-Collection/How-To-Find-Out-If-An-Element-Has-Children-In-JavaScript-Post.md

 # How To Find Out If An Element Has Children In JavaScript

-If you just begin to get familiar with JavaScript [**DOM**](https://developer.mozilla.org/en-US/docs/Web/API/Document_Object_Model/Introduction), definitely you're going to have this problem, now or later.
+If you are still getting familiar with JavaScript [**DOM**](https://developer.mozilla.org/en-US/docs/Web/API/Document_Object_Model/Introduction), definitely you're going to have this problem, now or later.

 There are a couple of properties and methods to check for children of a parent element in JavaScript.